 Velvet itself is quite durable, even though it's luxurious and high-style look would make one think otherwise.
 This is because it has no raised weaves or loose threads and has a flat pile similar to a rug weave, which makes it impossible to snag and helpful if one has a pet as pet hair falls off.

 Are you ready to find the velvet furniture that fits your space?
-Take a look at our velvet furniture.
+Take a look at our unique velvet furniture collection.